syguo96/starter-hugo-academic/content/authors/admin/_index.md

 - Anna Kerekes, PhD student at ETH Zurich, Feb 2024 - now
 - Szilvia Ujváry, PhD student at Cambridge, Feb 2024 - now
 - Davin Xianjun Choo, PhD student at NUS, Jun - Aug 2023

+**Application** For motivated students interested in causality and / or AI for science, feel free to reach out via _email_.
+Internship is possible to be hosted at beautiful _MPI_.

 {style="text-align: justify;"}